 Dr. Buning has a strong interest in information technology and during her doctoral work developed WheelchairNet, a virtual community on wheeled mobility.
 She investigated the use of WheelchairNet as a decision-making support tool when individuals are preparing for new wheelchairs.
 She is an experienced educator and presenter and has a strong commitment to the use of the Internet and telecommunications to improve practice, conduct survey research, and disseminate research findings.
 She is particularly interested in wheelchair transportation safety for those who must sit in wheelchairs during motor vehicle travel.
 Her current research is a national study on the impact of WC19-compliant wheelchairs on the safety of students riding in school buses.

 She is an active leader within RESNA, the Rehabilitation Engineering and Assistive Technology Society of North America and is credentialed as an Assistive Technology Practitioner (ATP).
-She is also active in the American Occupational Therapy Association’s Technology Special Interest Section.
+She is also active in AOTA’s Technology Special Interest Section.